-Most of these subjects, when mentioned by teens, most parents usually reprimand them or for instance ask them what they want money for.
-Nevertheless, it is written in the good books that train a child the way he should go and he will not depart away from it.
+Most of these subjects, when mentioned by teens, most parents usually reprimand them or for instance, ask them what they want money for.
+Nevertheless, it is written in the good books that train a child how he should go and will not depart from it.

 Most parents shy from the subject of sex in most homes and do not want their children or teens to talk about money either with the assumption that they will love money and not study hard in school.
 How wrong!!

 As such, we grow up with sketchy and shallow financial knowledge.
 We learn about saving and investing in our 20’s when years have already flown by.